 Johanna: But how can it be!
 I opened a company, but I can’t get a residence permit in Germany!
 I can’t run my business without it!

 Nexus-Europe GmbH: In most cases you are allowed to open and run a GmbH/UG based on a business visa.
 If the authorities decide that, to run your business, your personal presence in Germany is not required for more that 90 days within 6 months, they will decline your application for a German residence permit.

 Johanna: But I need to be in Germany all the time to successfully run my business!

-Nexus-Europe GmbH: In this case, you need to provide a solid proof to the authorities that your presence is required in Germany for more than 90 days within 6 months and why.
+Nexus-Europe GmbH: In this case, you need to provide a solid proof to the authorities that your presence is absolutely required in Germany for more than 90 days within 6 months and why.
 The reasons must be clearly shown in business plan you submit when applying for the residence permit in Germany.
 For example, the most authorities don’t consider running such businesses as online shops and import-export companies to be a sufficient reason for granting a residence permit.
 Those activities can be run remotely or within the period of 90 days that a business visa provides.